Drašković family

-The Drašković, also spelled Draskovich in English, is a prominent Croatian noble family, supposedly descended from an old Croatian noble tribe of Kršelac, Stupić or Poletčić, while others considered the Mogorović family but it is less likely because they had a different coat of arms.
+The House of Drašković (English: Draskovich), is a prominent Croatian noble family, supposedly descended from an old Croatian noble tribe of Kršelac, Stupić or Poletčić, while others considered the Mogorović family but it is less likely because they had a different coat of arms.

 History

 There is no reliable data on the family before the 15th century.
 The first reliable information is provided by three documents written in Glagolitic alphabet in 1490 (mentioning "35 noblemen of the Drašković family" from 18 families), kept at the Budapest National Archives.
-In the 15th century, they owned an estate in Donje Zazično (today's Donje Pazarište) in the Buška parish and around Knin in Dalmatia, which is why Bartol, who started the family's noble line, was in a document from 1520, referred to as "Kninjanin" ("from Knin").
+In the 15th century, they owned an estate of Zažično in the Buška župa in Lika, and at Bilina near Knin in Dalmatia, which is why Bartol, who started the family's noble line, was in a document from 1520, referred to as "Kninjanin" ("from Knin").
+His son Juraj was born in Bilina in 1525.

-In the first half of the 16th century, due to the Turkish threat, Bartol left Zazično and moved to the Kolpa river valley in Croatia proper.
-He fathered cardinal Juraj I Gašpar who was made a baron in 1567 and given Trakošćan Castle in 1569.
+In the first half of the 16th century, due to the Turkish threat, Bartol moved to the Kupa river valley in Croatia proper.
+Juraj's younger brother Gašpar was made a baron in 1567 and given Trakošćan Castle in 1569.
 After that, the family members were referred to as "Trakošćanski" ("from or of Trakošćan").

 The Drašković family also occupied the Klenovnik Castle, the largest in Croatia before renovating Trakošćan in the mid-19th century.
 Klenovnik still stands as a hospital.

 Notable members

-From the 16th to the 19th century, several family members became renowned in Croatia as politicians, army leaders, and religious dignitaries.
+From the 16th to the 20th century, several family members became renowned in Croatia as politicians, army leaders, religious dignitaries and the arts and literature.